Saturday, September 19, 2026 9am-4pm

 If a voter spoils a paper or optical scan ballot, they shall return it to an election official who shall issue another ballot in its place, but not more than three ballots shall be issued to any one voter.
 If the ballot has not been initialed by two inspectors or is defective in any other way, the voter shall return it to the election official who shall issue a proper ballot in its place.

-The following is a list of contests, ballot candidates, and a sample of the official ballot published in accordance with state statute.
+A sample of the official ballot was published in accordance with state statute.
 Each polling location will have samples of official ballots specific to that location posted.
 Please visit https://myvote.wi.gov/en-us/ for more information.

 Kim Pytleski, Oconto County Clerk